reuben-john/Simple-Damage-Tracking/README.md

 # Simple Damage Tracker

-This is a very basic damage tracking system put together to track losses related to my ebay business.
+This is a damage tracking system put together to track losses related to my ebay business.
 It allows for entry of return/damaged product losses as well as general warehouse losses.

 ## Vue Version